 RECENTLY UPDATED WITH PART 2

-While I study this process of creation on a black and white architectural photograph, which is a typical example of the kind of work I do – regular and long exposure architecture photography – see, for instance my Ultimate Long Exposure Photography Tutorial – most of the principles I am presenting can be applied to a black and white fine art photograph as well as to a color fine art photograph.
+While I study this process of creation on a black and white architectural photograph, which is a typical example of the kind of work I do – regular and long exposure architecture photography – see, for instance my Ultimate Long Exposure Photography Tutorial – most of the principles I am presenting can be applied to black and white fine art photography as well as to color fine art photography.